-Hockey Canada Skills Academy @ MPSS
+Hockey Canada Skills Academy

-The Hockey Canada Skills Academy (HCSA) at MPSS offers students the opportunity to develop their hockey skills.
-The HCSA is designed to challenge and inspire all students who participate.
-It is a complete program that includes education, on-ice skills, off-ice strength and conditioning, mental training, and personal development.
-On-ice sessions include hockey fundamentals such as skating, puck handling, checking, and passing.
-When students are not on ice, they are exposed to sport specific fitness training, floorball, stick handling and shooting.
-Health promotion with a specific emphasis on sound food and nutrition habits will also be explored.
+The Hockey Canada Skills Academy (HCSA) at PDHS offers students the opportunity to develop skills in the area of hockey.
+The HCSA is designed to challenge and inspire all students

+inspire all students

+who participate.
+It is a complete

+program that includes education,

+on-ice skills, office strength and

+conditioning, mental training, and

+personal development.
+On-ice sessions

+include hockey fundamentals such as

+skating, puck handling, checking, and

+passing.
+When students are not on the

+ice, they are exposed to sport specific

+fitness training, floorball, stick handling

+and shooting.
+Health promotion with a

+specific emphasis on sound food and

+nutrition habits will also be explored.
 With the HCSA, students will get a chance to train and develop their skills for playing our national sport in an academic setting.
+Students can expect to have approximately 50 on-ice sessions within a semester.
+The cost of the program is \$350.